chris9740/swiftdns/README.md

 # Block any domain that has the word "analytics" anywhere in it
 *analytics*

-# Block the new TLD's created by "Genius" Google that are being widely exploited for phishing and malware
+# Block the new TLD's created by Genius Google that are being widely exploited for phishing and malware
 *.zip
 *.mov

-# Let's also make sure we block `tiktok.com`, `tiktokv.com`, `tiktokcdn.com` and all their subdomains
+# Let's also make sure we block "tiktok.com", "tiktokv.com", "tiktokcdn.com" and all their subdomains
 **.tiktok*.com*
 ```